-1 14.
-Use the CHEERS test when defining problems
+14. Use the CHEERS test when defining problems

 problem is a recurring set of related harmful events in a community that members of the public expect the police to address.
-This definition draws attention to the six required elements of a problem: Community; Harm; Expectation; Events; Recurring; and Similarity.
+This definition draws attention to the six required elements of a problem: community, harm, expectation, events, recurrence, and similarity.
 These elements are captured by the acronym CHEERS: